coursera/courier/gradle-plugin/README.md

 }
 ```

-Apply the courier plugin to projects where it is needed:
+Next, apply the courier plugin to projects where it is needed:

 ```groovy
 apply plugin: 'idea'